thehme/100-days-of-code/log.md

 100 Days Of Code - Log

+### Day 41: September 24, 2018

+**Today's Progress**: Started to work on adding on-click event to button in list item of ListView.
+I think I need to implement an update method, so I started to look into how this can be done.

+**Thoughts**: I got all the data I need to start implementing the update method tomorrow.

 ### Day 40: September 23, 2018

 **Today's Progress**: Today I had little time to code, but I started to look into adding logic to my sale button.
 I realize I needed an onClick button, so this is my next step.